“My loveness makes my wings grow big!”

 Visual Arts as the Cornerstone to Therapy

 Art therapists are master’s degree trained professionals who are educated in the areas of human development, assessment and diagnosis of mental disorders, psychology, counseling & art therapy theory, studio art, ethics, and cultural competency.
 A good art therapist can perform an assessment and then tailor goals and treatments that fit the specific needs of each client.
 One person’s art therapy experience will likely differ greatly from another’s.
-For example, client on the Autism spectrum experiencing communication difficulties has very different needs from a cancer patient trying to find meaning in his/her medical trauma.
+For example, a client on the Autism spectrum experiencing communication difficulties has very different needs from a cancer patient trying to find meaning in his/her medical trauma.
 Art therapy can improve quality of life for both and many in between.
 What remains consistent is that visual art expression is central to gaining insights and cultivating self-awareness that support the client’s growth.

 The Brain and Emotions